itadinanta/itadinanta.github.io/_posts/2025-02-02-facebook-poems.md

 title: Old Facebook poems and JSON decoding
 ---

 I have recently disabled my Facebook account.
 As a pre-requisite step, I exported all my activity data to keep as backup.

-In all the dirt I found again some gold nuggets I almost forgot about.
+Hidden in the dirt, I found again some gold nuggets I almost forgot about.
 Namely, a bunch of old poems of dubious literary quality but certain nostalgia value, which I wrote in my youth and in my older ages around 15 years ago, and published as Facebook notes for my friends to read.

 Incidentally, poem mining triggered an interesting little project.
 As it happens, Facebook JSON export data is encoded in a weird way.
 Strings literals appear to be encoded in a byzantine mix of ASCII and UTF-8.